Bringing Words to Life

 I honestly don’t think anyone could have prepared me for what was to come when I auditioned for several audiobook titles on ACX (the narrator arm of Audible) and was chosen to make an author’s words come alive.
 As with writing, I am one of those people who jumps into things with their eyes (half) closed, “behaving as if” I can do the job, while knowing I’m already good at making things happen on the fly.

-When Aldous Huxley wrote Brave New World way back in 1931, he must have intended that title to be used by me as well.
-In my life, nothing happens by accident.
-I can connect the dots between people, places, and gut feelings I have to either start something new and attack it with gusto, or shake the dust off my shoes and move on.
-And I know I will be voice-acting until someone shuts me up.
+When Aldous Huxley wrote Brave New World way back in 1931, he must have intended that title to be used by me.
+In my life I have found that nothing happens by accident.
+In retrospect can connect the dots between people, places, and gut feelings I’ve had to either start something new and attack it with gusto, or shake the dust off my shoes and move on.